sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 The following flows will be described in this section.

-- When a port's speed or cable length is updated, the `BUFFER_PG`, `BUFFER_PROFILE` will be updated to reflect the headroom size regarding the new speed and cable length.
+- When a port's speed, cable length or MTU is updated, the `BUFFER_PG`, `BUFFER_PROFILE` will be updated to reflect the headroom size regarding the new speed and cable length.
 As the headroom size updated, `BUFFER_POOL` will be also updated accordingly.
 - When a port's admin status is updated, the `BUFFER_PG` and `BUFFER_PROFILE` won't be updated.
 However, as only administratively up ports consume headroom, the `BUFFER_POOL` should be updated by adding the buffer released by the admin down port.
 - When additional lossless PGs have been configured on the switch, `BUFFER_PG` table need to be updated as well as the `BUFFER_POOL`.
 - When a static profile is configured on or removed from a port, the `BUFFER_PROFILE` and/or `BUFFER_PG` table will be updated accordingly.